Jakarta Connectors

-Jakarta Connectors (JCA; formerly Java EE Connector Architecture and J2EE Connector Architecture) is a Java programming language tool for connecting application servers and enterprise information systems (EIS) as part of enterprise application integration (EAI).

-While JDBC is specifically used to connect Java applications to databases, JCA is a more generic architecture for connection to legacy systems.
-JCA was developed under the Java Community Process as JSR 16 (JCA 1.0), JSR 112 (JCA 1.5) and JSR 322 (JCA 1.6).
+Jakarta Connectors (JCA; formerly known as Java EE Connector Architecture and J2EE Connector Architecture) are a set of Java programming language tools designed for connecting application servers and enterprise information systems (EIS) as a part of enterprise application integration (EAI).
+While JDBC is specifically used to establish connections between Java applications and databases, JCA provides a more versatile architecture for connecting to legacy systems.

 JCA and Java EE

+JCA was developed through the Java Community Process, with versions including JSR 16 (JCA 1.0), JSR 112 (JCA 1.5), and JSR 322 (JCA 1.6).

 J2EE Version 1.3 requires application servers to support JCA Version 1.0.

 J2EE Version 1.4 requires application servers to support JCA Version 1.5.

 Java EE Version 6 requires application servers to support JCA version 1.6.

 Contracts

 The Jakarta Connector Architecture defines a standard for connecting a compliant application server to an EIS.
 It defines a standard set of system-level contracts between the Jakarta EE application server and a resource adapter.
 The system contracts defined by Version 1.0 of the J2EE Connector Architecture are described by the specification as follows: